---

 ## Stage 3: Hybrid Retrieval

-Modern production RAG systems utilize hybrid retrieval to combine dense vector search with sparse retrieval.
-This dual-path approach ensures that AI engines capture both the deep semantic meaning of a query and specific lexical keyword matches.
-By integrating these two distinct search methodologies, systems provide more accurate and contextually relevant results than single-method retrieval.
+Modern production RAG systems utilize hybrid retrieval to integrate dense vector search with sparse retrieval methods.
+This dual approach ensures that content is evaluated for both semantic meaning and lexical keyword matching.
+By combining these two distinct search methodologies, AI engines achieve higher accuracy than systems relying solely on vector-based semantic search.

 | :--- | :--- | :--- |